Art of Mathura: Hindu art at Mathura under the Kushans

-Hindu art started to develop fully from the 1st to the 2nd century CE, and there are only very few examples of artistic representation before that time.
+Hindu art started to develop from the 1st to the 2nd century CE, and there are only very few examples of artistic representation before that time.
 Almost all of the first known instances of Hindu art have been discovered in the areas of Mathura and Gandhara.
+Still, Hindu images from the pre-Gupta period are very few at Mathura, and archaeological evidence suggest that Mathura remained mainly a center of Buddhist, rather than Vaishnava, activity even during the Gupta period itself.

 Hindu art found its first inspiration in the Buddhist art of Mathura.
-The three Vedic gods Indra, Brahma and Surya were actually first depicted in Buddhist sculpture from the 2nd-1st century BCE, as attendants in scenes commemorating the life of the Buddha, even when the Buddha himself was not yet shown in human form but only through his symbols, such as the scenes of his Birth, his Descent from the Trāyastriṃśa Heaven, or his retreat in the Indrasala Cave.
+The three Vedic gods Indra, Brahma and Surya were actually first depicted in Buddhist sculpture from the 2nd–1st century BCE, as attendants in scenes commemorating the life of the Buddha, even when the Buddha himself was not yet shown in human form but only through his symbols, such as the scenes of his Birth, his Descent from the Trāyastriṃśa Heaven, or his retreat in the Indrasala Cave.
 During the time of the Kushans, Hindu art progressively incorporated a profusion of original Hindu stylistic and symbolic elements, in contrast with the general balance and simplicity of Buddhist art.
 The differences appear in iconography rather than in style.
 It is generally considered that it is in Mathura, during the time of the Kushans, that the Brahmanical deities were given their standard form: